 Occupational therapy assistant courses begin fall or spring quarter of each year and must be taken in sequence.

 - Complete anatomy and physiology, English composition, and lifespan development courses prior to entering the program;

 - Complete and submit a General Admissions application to Green River College (if you have not previously attended Green River College);

 - Complete and submit a separate Occupational Therapy Assistant application:

 - Be admitted into the program.

-Thirty-two (32) students will be accepted into the Occupational Therapy Assistant program each fall and 16 each spring.
-Application forms are available online in late fall quarter or by calling the Career and Advising Office at (253) 833-9111, ext.
+Thirty-two (32) students will be accepted into the Occupational Therapy Assistant program each fall and 16 each spring, based on the strength and qualifications of the applicant pool.
+Application forms are available online in late fall quarter for spring admission and late winter quarter for fall admission.
+They are also available via the Career and Advising Office at (253) 833-9111, ext.
 2641.

 The classes for the OTA program are not designed to transfer.
 Students who seek occupational therapy degrees should pursue a bachelor’s degree and then attend a occupational therapy program.

 OTAs are employed in a wide variety of settings including hospitals and rehabilitation facilities; outpatient clinics; skilled nursing, extended care or convalescent facilities; home health agencies; schools and other pediatric facilities; and geriatric day centers.